-Good air quality in your RV requires proper ventilation, regular cleaning and avoiding air pollutants.
-Indoor air pollutants are introduced or are a byproduct through your use of the recreational vehicle, and may include but are not limited to, mold, mildew, pollen, dust, dander, bacteria, viruses, smoke, smoke, carbon monoxide, household cleaners or other hygiene products.
+Good air quality in your RV requires proper ventilation, regular cleaning, and avoiding air pollutants.
+Indoor air pollutants can be introduced by, or be a byproduct of your use of the recreational vehicle.
+These may include mold, mildew, pollen, dust, dander, bacteria, viruses, smoke, carbon monoxide, household cleaners and other products.